pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ## AWS Systems Manager - AWS Systems Manager OpsCenter
 Provides a central location where operations engineers and IT professionals can manage operational work items (OpsItems) related to AWS resources.

-An OpsItem is any operational issue or interruption that needs investigation and remediation.
+An `OpsItem` is any operational issue or interruption that needs investigation and remediation.
 Using OpsCenter, you can view contextual investigation data about each OpsItem, including related OpsItems and related resources.
 You can also run Systems Manager Automation runbooks to resolve OpsItems.

 ---

 ## Amazon [EMR](https://aws.amazon.com/emr/) - Optional
 is the industry-leading cloud big data solution for petabyte-scale data processing, interactive analytics, and machine learning using open-source frameworks such as Apache Spark, Apache Hive, and Presto.

-a point-in-time recovery in Amazon Aurora means restoring the database to a new DB cluster from a snapshot.
-Take note that the requirement is to ensure the restore procedure is done on the same DB instance.

 ---